RTXteam/RTX/README.md

 # Installation and dependencies

-ARAX is designed to be installed on an Amazon Web Services Elastic Compute Cloud (EC2) `m5a.4xlarge` instance (which has 16&nbsp;vCPUs and 64&nbsp;GiB of RAM) with 1,023&nbsp;TiB of elastic block storage, with host OS Ubuntu&nbsp;18.04.
+ARAX is designed to be installed on an Amazon Web Services Elastic Compute Cloud (EC2) instance with the following minimum requirements (we use a `m5a.4xlarge` instance):

+- 16&nbsp;vCPUs
+- 64&nbsp;GiB of RAM
+- 1,023&nbsp;TiB of elastic block storage
+- host OS Ubuntu&nbsp;v18.04.

 The host OS has nginx&nbsp;v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS termination and proxying of HTTP traffic to `localhost:8080`.
 The SSL site certificate was generated using Letsencrypt (certbot&nbsp;v0.27.0).
 ARAX